OneMoreSummer/academic-kickstart/content/post/questioning-the-underdog-hypothesis-2-fumarco-gibbs-jarvis-rossi/index.md

 Salaries:

 BQ Avg: Q1 13.9 (-1%), Q2 14 (0%), Q3 14.1 (+1%), Q4 14.1 (+1%).
 So very little difference with Q1 being the lowest.
 Even when looking at the 90th percentile: Q1 15.5, Q2 15.7, Q3 15.8, Q4 15.7.

+\* the difference in average season scores between Q1 and Q4 at the 90th percentile appears to be +6 and not +9.

 So what they really found was over-selected Q1 and to a lesser extent over-selected Q2 were not as good as the other under-selected Birth Quarters.
 Perhaps the Fall of the Top Dog rather than Rise of the Underdog?